-Warner, a Republican, was the representative for Illinois's 19th congressional district from 1903 to 1905.
+Warner was the representative for Illinois’s 19th congressional district and was a Republican.
+He served from 1903 to 1905.

 From Dec 1895 to Mar 1905, Warner missed 220 of 764 roll call votes, which is 28.8%.
 This is on par with the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1895-Feb 1896||18||0||0.0%||0th|

 |Dec 1897-Feb 1898||29||7||24.1%||46th|